resurfaceio/containers/helm/resurfaceio/resurface/README.md

 - **Service**: Worker.
 Exposes the fluke microservice used to import API calls into your Resurface instance.
 - **Ingress**: Requires HAProxy ingress controller.
 Enabled by default.
 - **TLS Secret**: (Optional) TLS certificate and key.
 Used for Ingress TLS termination.
 A TLS cert and key combination can be autoissued by the cert-manager utility, or it can be provided by the user.
 Disabled by default.
 - **ClusterIssuer**: (Optional) Issues TLS certificate from Let's Encrypt.
-Resquires Cert-manager utility.
+Requires Cert-manager utility.
 Disabled by default.
 - **Daemonset**: (Optional) Packet-sniffer-based logger.
 Captures API calls made to your application pods over the wire, parses them and sends them to your Resurface pod.
 A service account, cluster role, and cluster role binding are also deployed with this daemon set.
 Disabled by default.
 - **Deployments**: (Optional) Data stream consumer applications.
 Captures API calls made to the Azure API Management and AWS API Gateway services.
 The API calls are published as events to an Azure Event Hubs/AWS Kinesis Data Streams instance, the applications consume these events, parses them and sends them to your Resurface pod.
 Opaque secrets containing sensitive data (such as AWS credentials) may be created alongside these deployments.
 Disabled by default.
+- **CronJob**: (Optional) AWS VPC Traffic Mirror session maker.
+Creates traffic mirror sessions given different traffic sources (ECS tasks, EC2 instances, and/or Auto-Scaling Groups).
+When enabled, it updates the list of VNIs used by the sniffer to detect and capture incoming mirrored traffic for all active mirror sessions.
+It also restarts the DaemonSet accordingly.

 ## Dependencies